AdityAV42/Countdown_Timer/README.md

-# Countdown_Timer
+# Countdown Timer

-This is a Javascript frontend project to create a countdown timer.
-Functionalities like :  option for users to reset the timer, choose the start and end date, notifications , emails, sound or notification when the timer expires, pause button, dynamic background.
+This is a JavaScript frontend project to create a countdown timer.

+## Functionalities
+- Ensure every circle in the time div has the same dimension.
+- Provide an option for users to reset the timer.
+- Allow users to choose the start and end date.
+- Send notifications and emails for:
+  - **5 minutes left**
+  - **1 minute left**
+  - **Timer expired**
+- Add sound or notification when the timer expires.
+- Include a pause button.
+- Implement a dynamic background.